29 ways to use your social listening tool and top benefits for your brand

 Create flexible queries

 But sometimes that’s not enough.
-If you want to monitor an international brand with numerous products or a company with an ambiguous brand name, try Boolean search.
-This mode lets you create really flexible and complex queries by combining groups of keywords.
+If you want to use social listening to monitor an international brand with numerous products or a company with an ambiguous brand name, try Boolean search.
+This mode lets you create really flexible and complex social media monitoring queries by combining groups of keywords.

 Pinpoint mentions that matter with smart filters

 After the first results appear, it’s easy to get lost in them if there’s a lot of buzz around your brand.
-To pinpoint the results you need right now, you can apply various filters, such as reach, sentiment, date, etc. Let’s say we want to display only positive reviews from the last week.
+To pinpoint the social media monitoring conversations you need right now, you can apply various filters, such as reach, sentiment, date, etc. Let’s say we want to display only positive reviews from the last week.
 We’ll use the Time period and Sentiment filters for this task.

 Get notified about important mentions daily

 Awario is equipped with email notifications that deliver only important mentions to your inbox — daily or weekly.
 More than that, you can work on your mentions on the go, using the mobile version of the platform.
-This will let you react immediately from anywhere in the world.
+This will let you react immediately and get involved in the conversation from anywhere in the world.

 Monitoring your competition is another important task for a social media listening platform.
 Awario helps you monitor competitors’ online presence and compare your social media performance to theirs.